-As a direct lender and private money broker, North Coast Financial has multiple sources of capital to fund your loan request.
+As a direct hard money lender and private money broker, North Coast Financial has multiple sources of capital to fund your loan request.
 Private money sources (information on trust deed investing) allow for more flexible and faster funding options than traditional means of capital such as banks and other institutional lenders.

-We provide private, short-term hard money loans for real estate investors purchasing short sales, fix and flip loans, trustee sale refinances, REOs, real estate auctions, private party transactions, residential construction loans, rehab loans, bridge loans and other investment properties.
-North Coast Financial are primarily residential hard money lenders, but also fund commercial hard money loans.
-North Coast Financial is one of the few hard money lenders in California able to consider lending on a hard money owner occupied loan.
+We provide private, short-term hard money loans for real estate investors for various real estate transactions such as purchasing short sales, fix and flip loans, trustee sale refinances, REOs, real estate auctions that allow financing, private party transactions, probate and inheritance loans, residential construction loans, cash out refinance loans, hard money rehab loans, bridge loans and other investment and rental property loans.

-Using an experienced and qualified hard money lender for a loan will exempt that loan from usury laws and it is much safer than trying to guess what documents and disclosures are required by state and federal laws.
+Using an experienced and qualified private hard money lender for a loan will exempt that loan from usury laws and it is much safer than trying to guess what documents and disclosures are required by state and federal laws.
 Even if someone wants to use a family member or friend as a lender, the services of a licensed hard money broker should be utilized to avoid numerous legal problems.
 Why Use Hard Money Lenders?

 When considering the alternatives for funding a real estate purchase, buyers may consider turning to a financial partner.
 While a partnership may work out well for the buyer, there are many pitfalls that can creep into any partnership, not to mention that the buyer may be giving up some decision making control.
 In addition, it is not uncommon for a financial partner to require payment of 50% of the profits when the property is sold.
-A better course of action usually would be to get financing from an experienced hard money lender and to retain 100% of the profits from the sale of the property.
+A better course of action usually would be to get financing from an experienced direct hard money lender and to retain 100% of the profits from the sale of the investment property.

 Hard Money Loans for Real Estate Investors